hazrmard/ng-Resume/README.md

 Since the app uses http requests to get the `json` file, you'll need to set up a local server to view and test the app locally.
 You can set up a simple server like so:
 1. Install Python
 2. Browse to location of cloned repository
-3. Type in command line:  `python -m SimpleHTTPServer`
+3. Type in command line:  `python -m http.server`
 4. Open browser to `http://localhost:8000`

 If the computer and a smartphone are connected to the same wireless network, you can view the app on your mobile phone by going to `http://<YOUR_IP_ADDRESS>:8000`.
 On Windows you can look up your ip address by using `ipconfig` in command line.